shayen71421/sahrdayadashboard/blueprint.md

 ## Next Steps

-1. Create the `addCurriculumScheme` and `getProgramSchemes` functions in the Firebase utility file.
+1. Create the `addCurriculumSemester`, `getCurriculumSemesters`, and `deleteCurriculumSemester` functions in the Firebase utility file.
-2. Modify `curriculum-syllabus/page.tsx` to include UI for selecting programs, displaying schemes, and adding new schemes.
+2. Modify `curriculum-syllabus/page.tsx` to include UI for managing semesters within a selected scheme.
-3. Implement the data fetching and display logic for facilities (labs and library).
+3. Implement the frontend logic for fetching, adding, and deleting semesters.
-4. Implement the data fetching and display logic for PEOs, PSOs, and POs.
+4. Continue with existing steps for Facilities and PEO/PSO/PO management as planned.